 From the main viewing area, you can admire the south cliffs and the Hag’s Head rock formation.
-The North platform is located at the highest point of the cliffs, Knockardakin.
-Finally, the South platform is where you’ll find the best views over the puffin colony of Goat Island.
+The north platform is located at the highest point of the cliffs, Knockardakin.
+Finally, the south platform is where you’ll find the best views over the puffin colony of Goat Island.

 You won’t want to miss O’Brien’s Tower either.
 It was built in 1835 by Cornelius O’Brien, a local landowner who wanted to develop tourism for the local economy.
-Yes, even back in the day, people flocked here to come see the mighty Cliffs of Moher.
+Yes, even back in the day, people came here to come see the mighty Cliffs of Moher.

 The tower sits atop a headland and offers magnificent views over the cliffs and surroundings.

 What to do at the Cliffs of Moher?

 It’s not all about the visitor centre and viewing platforms though.
 There is so much to do when you visit the Cliffs of Moher and its area.
 You can of course explore all the pathways at your leisure.

 Bring your binoculars if you’re a keen birdwatcher.
 The cliffs are home to Ireland’s largest mainland seabird nesting colony.
 Here, you’ll find 20 species of nesting birds and up to 30,000 breeding pairs.

 You could also take plenty of photos.
 Sunrises and sunsets are stunning from the Cliffs of Moher.